blackboxprogramming/blackroad-prism-console/DEPLOYMENT.md

 - `main` → production
 - `staging` → staging

+## Environment Manifests

+The canonical description of each deploy surface now lives in `infra/environments/environments.yaml`.
+Automation should read this file to determine which GitHub Actions workflow to trigger, which provider (Fly.io or AWS ECS) to target, and the required policy gates before a release can be promoted.
+Update the manifest before changing Terraform modules or workflow logic so all tooling shares the same source of truth.

 ## Admin UI

 Serve `var/www/blackroad/admin/index.html` and access it.
 Enter the internal token to use deployment actions.